iJCLEE/BloodyHash/README.md

-./> "BloodyHash" is my creation, a hash generator.
+./> "Bloody Hash" is my creation, a hash generator.

 - Q: Why is it called BloodyHash?
 - A: Because a file is akin to a blood sample: it either matches or does not match.